mixja/tinacms.org/content/docs/cms/ui.md

 ---
 title: Editing UI
 prev: /docs/cms/styles
-next:
+next: null
 consumes:
   - file: /packages/react-sidebar/src/sidebar.ts
     details: Shows sidebar interface
   - file: /packages/react-toolbar/src/toolbar.ts
     details: Shows toolbar interface
 ---
 The editing UI for Tina is comprised of two main parts: the sidebar and the toolbar.
 The **sidebar** is a shell for default [forms](/docs/forms) and other [plugins](/docs/plugins).
-The **toolbar** provides an interface for form actions and form state management.
+The **toolbar** provides an interface for form aactions and form state management.

 These two components can be used independently of one another, or in tandem.
 However there are some common patterns of use.
 For example, if you're project implements GitHub Open Authoring, you'll need the toolbar for the plugins applicable to that workflow, the PR plugin or branch switcher etc. Or if you've set up Inline Editing, you may want to incorporate the toolbar so content editors can easily save their changes without needing to open the sidebar.
 It is also common for developers to only use the sidebar as the editing interface.